Lamorne Morris: Career

 He began cohosting Welcome to Our Show, a New Girl rewatch podcast with co-stars Hannah Simone and Zooey Deschanel, distributed by IHeartRadio, in January 2022.
-In 2022, he was cast as Witt Farr in the upcoming fifth season of the FX black comedy crime drama anthology series Fargo.
+In 2022, he was cast as North Dakota State Trooper Whitley "Witt" Farr in the fifth season of the FX black comedy-crime drama anthology series Fargo, which premiered in November 2023 and concluded in January 2024.
+For his performance he won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

+In July 2024, it was announced Morris was set to play Robbie Robertson in the upcoming Spider-Noir television show on Amazon Prime Video.
+Filming is set to begin in September 2024 in Los Angeles.

 Personal life

-Morris is an avid baseball, basketball and bowling fan, he supports semi retired professional bowler Pete Weber, he also supports the Chicago White Sox, and has said that every room in his house has something to do with basketball.
+Comedian Garrett Morris (no relation), whom Morris played in Saturday Night, has had a big impact on his career path as an entertainer.
+Morris is a baseball, basketball, and bowling fan.
+He supports semi-retired professional bowler Pete Weber and the Chicago White Sox.
+Morris has also stated that every room in his house has something to do with basketball.